OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/zones/intro.md

 You can define that a deployment zone should automatically include all front-end servers available in the environment by activating the "Includes all Servers" configuration option.
 This avoids the manual task of adding a new server to the deployment zone each time you add a new front-end server to the environment.

-You can configure deployment zones to perform one of the following kinds of deployments:

-* deploying to a regular Internet Information Services (IIS) web server — a hosted technology named "Classic Virtual Machines"
-* deploying to a [container-based infrastructure](<../../containers/app-run.md>), supporting different hosting technologies

 When you change the deployment zone of an application to a deployment zone that uses a container-based hosting technology, you must republish your application for the changes to take effect.

 <div class="info" markdown="1">